 Who claims the SALT deduction?

 About one-third of tax filers opt to itemize deductions on their federal income tax returns (figure 1), and virtually all who do itemize claim a deduction for state and local taxes paid.
 High-income households are more likely than low- or moderate-income households to benefit from the SALT deduction.
 The amount of state and local taxes paid, the probability that taxpayers itemize their deductions, and the reduction in federal income taxes for each dollar of state and local taxes deducted all increase with income.

-About 11 percent of tax filers with incomes less than $50,000 claimed the SALT deduction in 2012, compared with about 85 percent of tax filers with incomes exceeding $100,000.
-The latter group, which made up just over 14 percent of tax filers, accounted for about 70 percent of total SALT deductions claimed.
-The average claim in this affluent group was of about $19,300.
+About 10 percent of tax filers with incomes less than $50,000 claimed the SALT deduction in 2014, compared with about 81 percent of tax filers with incomes exceeding $100,000.
+The latter group, which made up about 16 percent of tax filers, accounted for about 75 percent of the total dollar amount of SALT deductions claimed.
+The average claim in this affluent group was of about $12,300.

 Although most high-income taxpayers claim a SALT deduction, the federal individual alternative minimum tax (AMT) limits or eliminates the benefit for many of them.
 The AMT is a parallel income tax system with fewer exemptions and deductions than the regular income tax as well as a narrower set of tax rates.
 Taxpayers potentially subject to the AMT must calculate their taxes under both the regular income tax and the AMT and pay the higher amount.
 Taxpayers cannot claim the SALT deduction when calculating their AMT liability, and the disallowance of the deduction is the major reason why taxpayers are required to pay the AMT.